Pilot (Revenge): Reception

-The pilot met with positive reviews, with an initial score of 65 out of 100 from Metacritic.
-Gavin Hetherington of SpoilerTV wrote a reflexive piece on "Pilot" 5 years after it aired and 1 year after the show ended, saying "it set the marvellous stage to a truly delicious premiere season".
-He further commented, "what's brilliant about the series premiere is that it makes you crave all the answers.
-In some regards, it's like wanting to know who A is in Pretty Little Liars."

 Ratings

 The pilot episode earned a 3.3 rating among adults aged 18–49, with 10.02 million viewers.
 It came in second to CSI: Crime Scene Investigation in viewers in the 10pm time slot (CSI got 12.74 million viewers), and ahead of Law & Order: Special Victims Unit.
 It was the highest-viewed scripted telecast in that hour for ABC since the premiere of Eastwick two years earlier.

-In Canada, the pilot was watched by 523,000 viewers.
+In Canada, the pilot episode was watched by 523,000 viewers.